 If you’re like me, you want to understand more about what you’re putting on your baby’s skin.

-Most of these ingredients are easy to look up online.
+Most of these natural ingredients are easy to look up online.
 It’s the avocado perseose that‘s harder to define.
-Every research paper I found was locked behind a paywall, although the Mustela’s site was helpful.
+Every research paper I found was locked behind a paywall, although Mustela’s site was helpful.

 And fortunately, the formula is free of fragrances, parabens, phthalates, phenoxyethanol, and mineral oil.